bacionejs/byte-armada/README.md

 ---

 Two modes:
-- 🤖 Single Player
+- Single Player
-- 🧍 Player versus Player (1v1)
+- Player versus Player (1v1)

-For 1v1, just long-press the intro screen and scan 🔗 each other's phone 📱, but it only works with Android Chrome on the same wifi.
+For 1v1, just long-press the intro screen and scan each other's phone, but it only works with Android Chrome on the same wifi.

 ---

-🥅 Objective: get a ship to the other side.
+Objective: get a ship to the other side.

 ---

-🚀 To create a ship, **click two** of the five zones:
+To create a ship, **click two** of the five zones:

 - Your **first click** determines the ship’s horizontal **position** and **speed**
 - Your **second click** determines the **range**